-Once again we’re going to recommend a Rigid Industries product because of their insane light output and quality.
-Mounting a light bar on your bumper makes it much more susceptible to getting hit by stuff (rocks for example) so you’ll want a very tough light bar.
+Once again we will recommend a Rigid Industries product because of their insane light output and quality.
+Mounting a light bar on your bumper makes it much more susceptible to getting hit by stuff (rocks for example) so you’ll want a tough light bar.
 Mounting a light bar inside your bumper requires a single row light bar which is also why we picked this one.
 Unfortunately, this light bar is a little expensive so we’ve also listed a cheaper alternative below if you’re on a budget.

-This particular light bar from Rigid Industries outputs 11,250 lumens at 118W which is a pretty impressive lumen/watt ratio.
-Of course, we recommend the Midnight Edition because of its awesome looks.
-You won’t want a really shiny chrome light bar when trying to keep it semi-hidden in the bumper.
+This light bar from Rigid Industries outputs 11,250 lumens at 118W which is an impressive lumen/watt ratio.
+We recommend the Midnight Edition because of its awesome looks.
+You won’t want a shiny chrome light bar when trying to keep it semi-hidden in the bumper.
 Just like any other Rigid Industries product, this one is water, dust, and shockproof.
 It’s also backed up by Rigid’s lifetime warranty.

 - Warranty: Lifetime

 #3 Rough Country 30” Single Row Black Series

 Unfortunately, the Rigid Industries light bar is very expensive.
 You get what you pay for, but not all of us can pay for high-end LED light bars.
 Fortunately Rough Country makes a budget-oriented product which works well.
 This specific light bar uses a single row design necessary for mounting inside a Tacoma bumper.
 We picked the Black Series because of its awesome blacked out looks.
 Plus, it comes with a nifty light bar cover for when it’s not in use.